nhsconnect/prm-mesh-aws-forwarder/README.md

 # prm-gp2gp-mesh-s3-forwarder

-Generic MESH to S3 forwarder, capable of reading messages from a MESH inbox and writing them to AWS S3.
+Generic AWS MESH forwarder, capable of reading messages from a MESH inbox and writing them to AWS S3 or SNS.

 ## Developing